Adult Oral Health Survey 2023

 Why take part?

 The survey provides high quality information on the oral health of the adult population in England.
 Information collected is used to monitor the health of adults’ teeth and mouths and will help the NHS to plan local dental services.
 Results from the latest survey will also be compared with those from previous surveys allowing changes in oral health over time to be understood.
-The survey is the main source of information for the NHS on how adult oral health and how adults’ access dental services is changing.
+The survey is the main source of information for the NHS on how adult oral health and how adults’ use of dental services is changing.

 A token of our appreciation